importjason/TIL/Python/Web Data Extraction/220306 Reading and writing in Python.md

 # Text Files and Binary Files

 There are two types of files that can be handled in Python, normal text files and binary files.
+The read and write mode is determined by the access mode factor delivered.

-Text Files : Each line of text file ends in a special character called EOL(End of Line), which is the new line character '\n' in Python by default.
+- Text Files : Each line of text file ends in a special character called EOL(End of Line), which is the new line character '\n' in Python by default.
-Binary Files : In this type of file there is no terminator between lines, and the data is stored after being converted into a binary language(written in 0s and 1s).
+- Binary Files : In this type of file there is no terminator between lines, and the data is stored after being converted into a binary language(written in 0s and 1s).

 # How to open, read, write, close the data